L&D employees using an LMS integration

 2. Admin-led

-Here’s what you need to know about each matching type.
+Here’s what you need to know about each mentorship matching type.

 Mentee-led

 Mentee-led matching means that mentees choose their own mentors from a pool of possible matches.
-With Together's pairing algorithm, mentees can shortlist their top five mentors.
+With Together's mentor matching engine, mentees can shortlist their top five mentors.
 If their first choice already has a match or they deny the request, Together automatically moves to the next mentor on their list.
 This goes on until a match is made.

 Mentees often prefer this strategy because they have the power to decide who is the best match for them.
 One downside is that mentees may all run for a select few mentors.